 The MSC is registered as a charity in the UK and a 501c3 non-profit in the US.
 We rely to a large extent on support from funders who share our passion for ensuring the health of the world’s oceans for generations to come.

-Additional revenue is generated from MSC International (the trading arm of the MSC) which administers a fee structure for use of the MSC ecolabel.
-The only cost in the program that is paid directly to the MSC is for voluntary use of the MSC logo on a product.
+Additional revenue is generated from MSC International (the trading arm of the MSC) which administers a fee structure for use of the blue MSC label.
+The only cost in the program that is paid directly to the MSC is for voluntary use of the blue MSC label on a product or menu item.

 Our finances >

 The MSC Standards were developed in consultation with scientists, conservationists and industry partners.
 Information on every step of every fishery assessment is available on our site and we invite stakeholders to comment.
 We also welcome input on improvements to our program and its policies.

 How to comment on fishery assessments >